 The pastry and bakery department of a hotel's restaurant.

 One of the busiest departments in a hotel's restaurant is the bakery and pastry department.
-This department is responsible for making all bread products, pastry products, cakes and biscuits and any deserts used in the hotel.
+This department is responsible for making all bread products, pastry products, cakes and biscuits and any desserts used in the hotel.
 The bakery and pastry department, or more commonly known as the Patisserie, commissions could range from making a small dish of Petit Fours for a room service order, to a large multi-tiered wedding cake for a buffet style dessert serving.

 There is a very large range of pastry based dishes that can be found on menus.
 The type of dish will depend on what type of pastry it is made from, e.g. the structure and appearance of a dish made from short pastry will be complexly different from a dish made from choux pastry.
-Short pastries are used to make flans, pies and tarts and then will have various filling added.
+Short pastries are used to make flans, pies and tarts, and then will have various filling added.
 The fillings will vary greatly, but will mainly depend on locality of the restaurant.
-A Bakewell tart is a traditional English dish made from short pastry and a frangipan filling, while a Crostata di Frutta originates from Italy, also uses a short pastry, and is made of custard and fruit.
+A Bakewell tart is a traditional English dish made from short pastry and a frangipane filling, while a Crostata di Frutta originates from Italy, also uses a short pastry, and is made of custard and fruit.